 Dog pee can be a real problem for lawns.
 In fact, dog urine can kill the grass.

-Because dog urine is high in nitrogen, in high concentration and over time, constant peeing can leave brown spots in your previously green yard.
+Too much nitrogen, over time, constant peeing can leave brown spots in your previously green yard.

-Fortunately, there are ways that dog urine-killing grass can be prevented and fixed.
+Fortunately, there are ways that dog urine damage can be prevented and fixed.

 Does your dog's diet affect killing grass?

 If your dog's pee is killing grass, then it could have to do with higher consumption of protein.